 If you lower the amount of carbs in this recipe, you can skip the bread and make the recipe without, but I can tell you that the recipe is an absolute success if you use all the ingredients and also follow the instructions.

-Can I put this sausage and beans bake dish together with some time in advance?
+Can I put this sausage and beans bake dish together in advance?

 Yes, you can put the recipe together the day before and bake it before you serve it.
 Cover the dish and keep it in the refrigerator until you bake it.